YunoHost-Apps/codimd_ynh/README.md

 ## Overview
 CodiMD is a real-time collaborative word processing web service.
 It uses Markdown language.

+**Important note :**  the former CodiMD projet (fork of HackMD) has been renamed to HedgeDoc, while the previous HackMD software was renamed CodiMD.
+For the moment, for compatibility reason this package is still called CodiMD, but the software installed is HedgeDoc.
+See https://hedgedoc.org/history/ for more information about it.

 **Shipped version:** 1.6.0

 ## Screenshots